ucdavis-bioinformatics-training/2021-June-RNA-Seq-Analysis/data_reduction/01-preproc_htstream_mm.md

               -L mouse_110_WT_C.stats.json > out.tab
     ```

-    * *What happens if you run hts_Stats without piping output to out.tab?*
+    * *What happens if you run hts_Stats without redirecting output to out.tab?*

     * *Can you think of a way to view the output from hts_Stats in __less__ without creating out.tab?*